intel/trustauthority-client-for-go/go-sgx/README.md

 ## Usage

 Create a new Go SGX adapter, then use the adapter to collect quote from SGX enabled platform.
+SGX enclave needs to expose a method for creating enclave report and must use SHA256 hash value as reportdata.

 ```go
 import "github.com/intel/trustauthority-client/go-sgx"